sutormin94/Gyrase_Topo-Seq/README.md

 ## Raw_reads_processing.sh

 Shell script that makes QC of the reads before and after the trimming procedure.
-Than script maps trimmed and paired reads to the reference genome, prepares sorted and indexed BAM-files suitable for visualization with IGV
+Than script maps trimmed and paired reads to the reference genome, prepares sorted and indexed BAM-files suitable for visualization with IGV.

 Requirements: factqc, trimmomatic, bwa mem, samtools

 ######################